pinojs/pino-multi-stream/Readme.md

 ### pinoms.level set accessor

 You can set the level to _all streams_ by changing the level property.
-It accepts the same parameters of pino.
+It accepts the same parameters as pino.

 ### pinoms.level get accessor